JonasLeonhard/js-blog/README.md

 # js-blog
 A node.js Javascript Blog.

-Libraries Used:
+Libraries used:
-Node Express Routing,
+Node Express routing,
-Nunjucks Render Engine,
+Nunjucks render engine,
-Passport for Authentication,
+Passport for authentication,
-Multer File Upload/Storage,
+Multer file upload/storage,
-Flash Messages Notifications,
-Password Encryption using bcrypt,
-Database sqlite3,
+flash messages notifications,
-Templating with Twig,
+password encryption using Bcrypt, database Sqlite3, templating with Twig,

 ![Mask](../master/readme/Screen01.png)
--List of Blogposts
+-List of blogposts

 ![Mask](../master/readme/Screen02.png)
--Login with your Username and Password
+-Login with your username and password

 ![Mask](../master/readme/Screen03.png)
--Register for a new Account
+-Register for a new account

 ![Mask](../master/readme/Screen04.png)
--Leave a Comment on your favorite Blogposts
+-Leave a comment on your favorite blogposts